ffbeast/ffbeast.github.io/docs/en/hardware_motor.md

 ## Important

-**Rated current/Peak current in Amps** - Show us how much current motor consumes and could indicate which current we need to expect from PSU.
+**Rated current/Peak current in Amps** - Shows us how much current motor consumes and could indicate which current we need to expect from PSU.
 This parameter in combination wit **kV** could be used for torque capabilities.

 **Rated torque/Peak torque in Nm** - Usually corresponds to previous parameter as it directly proportional to it.
 The higher this value the stronger will be final device.

-**kV** - It say how many RPM motor spin if 1 volt applied to the motor.
+**kV** - It shows how many RPM motor spin if 1 volt applied to the motor.
 In addition it allow us to estimate or cross check motor torque by using the formula **60 / (2 * Pi * kV) * Amps = Torque**.

 ## Could be ignored

 **Rated/Nominal voltage in V** - Do not care.
-As it do not affect motor in FFB use.
+It is nominal value and it does not affect motor in FFB use.

 **Rated/Nominal power in W** - Do not tell us much because it is nominal on nominal RPM, but we use motor in specific so called "stall mode".
 So ignore it.